The Avengers (TV series): Series 4–5 (1965–1967)

 After more than 60 actresses had been auditioned, the first choice to play the role was Elizabeth Shepherd.
-However, after filming one and a half episodes (the pilot, "The Town of No Return", and part of "The Murder Market"), Shepherd was released.
-Her on-screen personality was deemed less interesting than that of Blackman's Gale, and it was decided that she was not right for the role.
-Another 20 actresses were auditioned before the show's casting director, Dodo Watts, suggested that producers Brian Clemens and Albert Fennell check out a televised drama featuring the relatively unknown Rigg.
-(She had earlier guested in an episode of The Sentimental Agent that Clemens had written.)
-Rigg's screen test with Macnee showed that the two immediately worked well together.
+However, after filming one and a half episodes (the pilot, "The Town of No Return", and part of "The Murder Market"), Elizabeth Shepherd was released.
+Her on-screen personality was deemed less interesting than that of Honor Blackman's Catherine Gale, and it was decided that she was not right for the role.
+Another 20 actresses were auditioned before the show's casting director, Dodo Watts, suggested that producers Brian Clemens and Albert Fennell check out a televised drama featuring the relatively unknown Diana Rigg.
+(She had earlier guested in an episode of The Sentimental Agent that Brian Clemens had written.)
+Diana Rigg's screen test with Patrick Macnee showed that the two immediately worked well together.

 A prologue was added to the beginning of all the fourth-series episodes for the American broadcasts.
 This was to clarify some initial confusion audiences had regarding the characters and their mission.
 In the opener, a waiter holding a champagne bottle falls dead onto a human-sized chessboard, a dagger protruding from a target on his back.
-Steed and Mrs Peel (dressed in her trademark leather catsuit) walk up to the body as the voice-over explains: "Extraordinary crimes against the people, and the state, have to be avenged by agents extraordinary.
+Steed and Mrs. Emma Peel (dressed in her trademark leather catsuit) walk up to the body as the voice-over explains: "Extraordinary crimes against the people, and the state, have to be avenged by agents extraordinary.
 Two such people are John Steed, top professional, and his partner Emma Peel, talented amateur.
 Otherwise known as The Avengers".
-During this voice-over, Steed pours two drinks from the wine bottle and Mrs Peel replaces her gun in her boot.
+During this voice-over, Steed pours two drinks from the wine bottle and Mrs. Peel replaces her gun in her boot.
 They clink glasses and depart together as the screen fades to black and the opening titles begin.

-In contrast to the Gale episodes, there is a lighter, comic touch in Steed's and Peel's interactions with each other and their reactions to other characters and situations.
+In contrast to the Gale episodes, there is a lighter, comic touch in Steed's and Mrs. Emma Peel's interactions with each other and their reactions to other characters and situations.
 Earlier series had a harder tone, with the Gale era including some quite serious espionage dramas.
-This almost completely disappeared as Steed and Peel visibly enjoy topping each other's witticisms.
-The layer of conflict with Gale—who on occasion openly resented being used by Steed, often without her permission—is absent from Steed's interaction with Peel.
-Also, the sexual tension between Steed and Gale is quite different from the tension between Steed and Peel.
-In both cases, the exact relationship between the partners is left ambiguous, although they seemed to have carte blanche to visit each other's homes whenever they please, and it is not uncommon for scenes to suggest that Steed had spent the night at Gale's or Peel's home, or vice versa.
-Although nothing "improper" is displayed, the close chemistry between Steed and Peel constantly suggests intimacy between the two.
+This almost completely disappeared as Steed and Mrs. Emma Peel visibly enjoy topping each other's witticisms.
+The layer of conflict with Catherine Gale—who on occasion openly resented being used by Steed, often without her permission—is absent from Steed's interaction with Emma Peel.
+Also, the sexual tension between Steed and Catherine Gale is quite different from the tension between Steed and Emma Peel.
+In both cases, the exact relationship between the partners is left ambiguous, although they seemed to have carte blanche to visit each other's homes whenever they please, and it is not uncommon for scenes to suggest that Steed had spent the night at Catherine Gale's or Emma Peel's home, or vice versa.
+Although nothing "improper" is displayed, the close chemistry between Steed and Mrs. Emma Peel constantly suggests intimacy between the two.